 This desert playground has so much more to offer beyond being the home of Coachella.
 When the festival stages are packed away and the worldwide revelers have headed home, the city is a peaceful destination.
-New restaurants seemingly pop up every week, and its palm-lined avenues are full of glamorous hotels and mid-century homes that wouldn’t be out of place in a Slim Aarons photograph (stay in this one, said to have been built in 1948 for the head of a major Hollywood studio).
+New restaurants seemingly pop up every week, and its palm-lined avenues are full of glamorous hotels and mid-century homes that wouldn’t be out of place in a Slim Aarons photograph.
 Long a favorite with LA dwellers looking for an escape, this is one place where your best bet is to follow the crowd.

-Spanish settlers named this town ‘The Jewel’ when they arrived in the 1700s.
+Spanish settlers named this town “the jewel” when they arrived in the 1700s.
 Now, with its much-loved surf breaks and collection of incredible restaurants, it continues to live up to the moniker.
-While this is an affluent town – the mansion-dotted cliff sides should give that away – there is still a laid-back beachside vibe, which you can make the most of by staying in the quaint coastal cottages that lie a short walk from the ocean.
+While this is an affluent town – the mansion-dotted cliff sides should give that away – there is still a laid-back beachside vibe.

-A UNESCO World Heritage site, Yosemite is a jaw-dropping and otherworldly place that must be seen in person.
+A Unesco World Heritage site, Yosemite is a jaw-dropping and otherworldly place that must be seen in person.
 Towering sequoias, shimmering lakes and world-famous hiking trails are all overlooked by neck-craning mountains – standing among it all, the magnitude of Mother Nature feels overwhelming.
-Get a head start on the day trippers by staying in one of the homely cabins that fringe the edge of this majestic national park.

 You may recognize Monterey Bay as the setting of Big Little Lies, where the sweeping cliffs and white-sand beaches were the backdrop to small town murder and intrigue.
-The reality of Monterey Bay is much less noir, drawing you in with its incredible coastline, down-to-earth vibe and storybook forests where you can sleep among redwoods.
+The reality of Monterey Bay is much less noir, drawing you in with its incredible coastline, down-to-earth vibe and storybook forests.